alephdata/aleph/site/aleph.occrp.org/pages/help.en.md

 icon: lifesaver
 ---

-We’ve written a short [handbook for the platform](https://docs.alephdata.org/guide/getting-started) that should help you to get started.
+We’ve written a short [user guide](https://docs.aleph.occrp.org/users/) that should help you to get started.

 * For any questions **about the platform and the data we publish**, please [contact us](https://requests.occrp.org/datadesk).
 We’re also happy to set up a walk-through of the platform for new users.
 * If you're looking for **support with your investigative work**, file a request with the research service at [OCCRP ID](https://id.occrp.org/).